-This section provides a baseline description for the Assessment Area.
-As appropriate, some factors are described for the Region.
+This section provides a baseline description for the Study Area; where appropriate, some factors are described for the Region.
 Further information, including more detailed data-sets, is available in the Socio-Economic Component Study (JWL 2007a).

 5.1.1 Health